vijayvulava/czs/_sources/31Geomorphology.md

 Rocks and minerals are all around us!
 They are essential for developing new technologies and have various applications in our daily lives.
 We use rocks and minerals in building materials, cosmetics, cars, roads, and appliances.
 Humans must consume minerals daily to maintain a healthy lifestyle and strengthen our bodies.
 Additionally, rocks and minerals play a valuable role in natural systems; for example, they provide habitats like the cliffs in Grand Canyon National Park, where endangered condors nest, and contribute nutrients to the soil in Redwoods, where the tallest trees in the world grow.

 Studying rocks and minerals is essential for learning about Earth’s materials, structure, and systems.
 This field of study encompasses various disciplines, including earth science, chemistry, physics, and mathematics.
-Learners can understand crystal geometry, develop the ability to visualize three-dimensional objects and learn about crystallization rates.
+Learners can understand crystal geometry, develop the ability to visualize three-dimensional objects, and learn about crystallization rates.

 <div class="container">